DataManager Reference Guide

 Create and return an object with all the info

-to visualise a graph with the database Schema info
+to visualise a graph displaying the database Schema info

 :return: An object of class PyGraphScape